dbworkload/dbworkload/docs/docs/util/convert.md

 );
 ```

-Converstion that are validated will be added to the database by the Indexer Node.
+Conversions that are validated will be added to the database by the Indexer Node.

 #### Generator Node